 What are common areas an agent or seller will exaggerate a homes appeal?

-Bedroom Count- Yes a similar homes with 4 bedrooms are generally worth more than homes with 3 bedrooms.
+Bedroom Count- Bedrooms are worth more money and sellers want to make unused rooms into bedrooms.
+Similar homes with 4 bedrooms are generally worth more than homes with 3 bedrooms.
 But when writing your real estate description be accurate about what is truly a bedroom.
 A bedroom in a basement with no egress, windows and or a closet is not truly a bedroom.

 Recent Renovations- A kitchen renovated 15 years ago is not a recent renovation.
 Nor is a roof that was replaced 15 years ago a new roof.
 When I see recent or newer renovation or replacement I assume the last 3 years.
 Quite frankly a kitchen renovated 15 years ago can already be pretty outdated even if it is in great shape.
 Or a roof replaced 15 years ago could have a very short life left to it.